 Maybe Burning Man has always been on your bucket list, or you promised hubby you’d finally make it to Bonnaroo this year.

 Or maybe you’re looking for something a little bit slower paced, like attending an annual fall harvest festival.

 Either way, organizing your vacation around a specifically-timed event can help make all the other pieces fall into place effortlessly.
 After all, you don’t have to pick a destination — the event’s location is already chosen for you.
 Same goes for the specific dates.
 Then, you’re free to explore the towns and countrysides along the way at your leisure, depending on how much time you can devote to the trip.

 Daydreaming of Santa Fe?
 Got Georgia on your mind?
-No matter what part of the country you call home, there’s a road that can take you there — so go for it.
+An RV trip is a great way to start checking some of those dreamed up destinations off your bucket list.
+No matter what part of the country you call home, there’s a road that can take you there, so go for it.
 And be sure to stop at all the neat little towns and roadside attractions along the way!

-Strapped for ideas?
-We’ve written a ton of posts about great destinations here on the blog.
-Here are some of our favorite summer spots and a few for fall, too.
+We’ve written a ton of posts about great destinations to add to your travel bucket list here on the blog- Here are some of our favorite summer spots and a few for fall, too.
 You can also check out the following road trip route books, available on Amazon:

 And if you’re looking for a way to save money while still staying in luxurious, resort-style RV campgrounds with all the amenities, be sure to check out Passport America.
 It’s a network of almost 1900 campgrounds nationwide that provide members with premium sites at a 50% discount — and at less than $50 per year to join, it pays for itself in a jiffy.
 Click here to get your membership now!